 products please review the following link. *XYMOGEN-Catalog-Download * All of the above XYMOGEN policies remain strictly in force.

 Professional Scope of Practice *

-The information herein on "Functional Neurology: Gluten-Related Brain Health Issues" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Functional Neurology: Gluten-Related Brain Health Issues" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.